-One issue that raised the concern of NTTC pertains to the risks workers face while welding on cargo tanks that transport toxic or flammable lading.
-The RSPA proposal requires those tanks to be completely cleaned and purged before doing repairs, modifications, stretchings, rebarrellings, or mountings.
+One issue that concerns NTTC pertains to the risks workers face while welding on cargo tanks that transport toxic or flammable lading.
+The RSPA proposal incorporates NTTC's view that the tanks must be completely cleaned and purged before mechanics begin repairs, modifications, stretchings, rebarrellings, or mountings.

-One section addresses revisions applicable to MC331 and MC338 cargo tanks.
-The revisions include adopting a consistency with DOT400-series specifications.
-Also included in the MC331 and MC338 proposals are rules for remote shufoffs, inlet and outlet fittings on MC331s, internal visual inspection of insulated tanks, and leakage tests for cargo tanks used in anhydrous ammonia service.
+One section focuses on revisions applicable to MC331 and MC338 cargo tanks.
+These rule changes include adopting a consistency with DOT400-series specifications.
+Also part of the MC331 and MC338 proposals are requirements for remote shutoffs, inlet and outlet fittings on MC331s, internal visual inspection of insulated tanks, and leakage tests for cargo tanks used in anhydrous ammonia service.

 The 62-page proposal can be accessed in its entirety at the Federal Register Web site: http://www.access.gpo.gov/su_docs/fedreg/a011204c.html.

 Comments must be received by February 4, 2002.
 To the extent possible, RSPA has said it will consider comments received after the date in making its decision on a final rule.
 Address comments to the Dockets Management System, United States Department of Transportation, 400 Seventh Street SW, Washington DC 20590-0001.
 Identify the docket number [RSPA-98-3554 (HM-213)] in the comments and submit two copies.
 Comments also can be submitted to the docket electronically by accessing the dockets management system website at http://dms.dot.gov.
 Click on Help & Information to obtain instructions.